IlgazS/DSA210-Project/README.md

 The average video duration was 5.72 minutes, reflecting a strong preference for shorter, easily consumable content.
 The Pearson correlation between view count and video duration was calculated to be -0.027, indicating a negligible negative relationship.
 This suggests that video popularity is not a significant factor in determining my preference for the length of the videos I watch.
 Out of the 4094 videos watched, 3940 were unique, averaging 22.25 videos per day.
 This highlights a tendency toward exploring diverse content rather than rewatching the same videos.
-- **Category-Specific Viewing Trends**: The majority of the videos watched are relatively recent, as indicated by the concentration of lower medians across most categories in the box plot.
+- **Category Specific Viewing Trends**: The majority of the videos watched are relatively recent, as indicated by the concentration of lower medians across most categories in the box plot.
 However, certain categories, such as "Nonprofits & Activism" and "Education", show a significant proportion of older videos, with their median and interquartile ranges being notably higher than other categories suggesting enduring relevance or niche content consumption.
 Categories like "Entertainment", "People & Blogs", and "Music" had the lowest video age, reflecting a preference for fresh and trending content in these areas.

 ---